centrifuge/website/README.md

 Code should be automaically formatted by config set in `.prettierrc.js`.
 If working with VisualStudioCode, one can install and enable the plugin [prettier-vscode](https://marketplace.visualstudio.com/items?itemName=esbenp.prettier-vscode)

-## Lambdas (gcloud)
+## Functions (gcloud)

 ### Development

-Starting the gatsby dev server will also start a server on `http://localhost:8080` as the lambda API endpoint.
+Starting the gatsby dev server will also start a server on `http://localhost:8080` as the functions API endpoint.

-To add a new endpoint create a typescript file in `lambda/src/exampleEndpoint.ts`
+To add a new endpoint create a typescript file in `functions/src/exampleEndpoint.ts`

 Next add the new route in the `routes.json` file using the same `name` as the file.
 Here you can add additional rules per route if necessary.